Why do we need copper?

 🍀 Foods high in vitamin C and E are also recommended.
 These antioxidant nutrients help repair sun damaged skin.
 The two vitamins are found mainly in foods such as citrus fruits, kiwis, nuts, almonds, colored vegetables and fish

 ✍🏼 Do you want to read a field report?
-Check out the link under Melasma and Copper Surplus in the ⚡ Melasma Field Reports.
+Check out the link under Melasma and Copper Surplus in the ⚡ Melasma Reviews.